marcfusch/gustavo-instagram-responder/README.md

 ## Additional notes
 If you want to use another follower list, it is possible. just set the variable myself to the account you wish to get the followers list from.
-Moreover, if you plan to use another image to respond to untrusted people, you can just change gus.jpg by another jpeg image.

 ### In case of frequent crashes:
 Since this bot is still in development, you may encounter crashes throughout it's use.